Swat7928/End-to-End-DevOps-Project-Terraform-Ansible-Docker-on-AWS/README.md

 ---

-## 📌 What You Will Build
+## GOAL

-You will build an automated system that:
+We will build an automated system that:

 * Provisions AWS infrastructure using Terraform
 * Creates a secure VPC with public and private subnets